 - Safety Equipment – On the part of the pedestrian, this starts with always wearing a high visibility vest and safety shoes.
 Additionally, forklifts are required to have horns and can be fitted with warning lights and forklift travel alarms such as a backup warning indicator – although there is some debate as to the actual effectiveness of too many warning devices on a truck.
 Curved mirrors can also be used to improve pedestrian safety at intersections.
 Another consideration is having the best forklift for the job at hand.
 Increasingly, onboard forklift cameras and sensors are helping provide operators with the tools needed to operate more safely.

 - Training – When you think about training and pedestrian safety around forklift operators, there should be a three-tiered approach.
-One for management, which encompasses the larger picture of training for staff, plant design and safety equipment, one for forklift operators who may encounter pedestrians, and of course, training for pedestrians.
+One for management who must ensure overall safety, one for forklift operators who may encounter pedestrians, and of course, training for pedestrians.

 - Training for pedestrians.
 Pedestrian training need not be exhaustive, but it should cover the basic hazards related to forklifts and the rules that need to be followed.
 Knowing that trucks may appear suddenly around blind corners serves as a reminder to the pedestrian to stop, look and listen.
 Remember to make eye contact with the operator.
 The driver's vision may be impaired, depending upon the forklift.
 Another tip, if a forklift driver is facing away from you and your path seems to be adequately clear, you may want to verbally alert the operator and receive an acknowledgment back before crossing the path behind.